xyphro/UsbGpib/README.md

 The LED indicates different states:

+Version 1 : Red LED Only
 LED blinking: The USBGPIB converter is connected to a measurement instrument, it is powered off or its GPIB port is disabled.
 In this state, the device is also not connected to USB and will not show up in the device manager or lsusb.
 LED on: The device is connected to a measurement device and GPIB communication possible.
 It is also accessible over USB LED off: The device is not connected over USB, or the PC powered off :-)

+Version 2 : Red & Green LED
+RED LED slow blink : The USB-GPIB adapter is connected via USB, but not enumerated.
+RED LED off : no power via usb cable.
+GREEN LED on: The USB-GPIB adapter is connected to a powered up measurement device.
+GREEN LED pulsing: Active GPIB communication with the measurement device.

+The pulsing green LED indicates activity, not quantity.
+The green and red LEDs are never on at the same time.

 ## Controlling GPIB devices
 <img src="https://raw.githubusercontent.com/xyphro/UsbGpib/master/pictures/towerOfGpib.jpg" width="30%" align="right"/>